freeCodeCamp/chapter/README.md

 This will be a self-hosted Docker container that you can one-click deploy to the cloud, then configure through an admin panel.
 No coding required.

-Your nonprofit can sub-domain it to your website like `chapter.sierraclub.org` or `chapter.womenwhocode.org`.
+Your organization can host an instance of _Chapter_ under a sub-domain of your website, such as `chapter.sierraclub.org` or `chapter.womenwhocode.org`.

 You can use your own authentication tools.
 And all your user data will stay on your own server.

+Our [Vision statement](https://github.com/freeCodeCamp/chapter/wiki/Vision) provides more details on the reasons for  _Chapter_.

 ### API Specification